Petro31/IlluminateDoor/README.md

 ## Use Case Examples

+#### Holiday lights

 It's the holiday season.
 Your front door lights are set to holiday colors.
-When the front door opens, your holiday colored lights will change to bright yellow for 2 minutes, then return to
+The front door opens and the front door lights change to bright white to illuminate the steps for guests.
+After the door is closed, 2 minutes later the lights return to holiday colors.

 ## Example App configuration